5 Elements Every Jewelry Appraisal Should Contain

 A detailed and proper description of the piece of jewelry being appraised is extremely important.
-The description helps the person who is evaluating the appraisal determine whether or not that piece of jewelry belongs to the appraisal.
-The description should contain brand, size, color, unique identifiers, etc.
+The description helps the jeweler who is evaluating the appraisal determine whether or not that piece of jewelry belongs to the appraisal. the type of jewelry, brand, size or carat weight, color, unique identifiers, etc.

-Although photographs are not required in an appraisal, it is still a good idea to have the item photographed in it is lost or stolen.
-It is also good to have photographs when selling a piece of jewelry to help the buyer determine the appraisal belongs to the jewelry being sold.
+Although photographs are not required in an appraisal, it is still a good idea to have the item photographed in the event it is lost or stolen.
+It is also good to have photographs when selling fine jewelry, engagement rings, diamond rings, gemstones, or other pieces of jewelry to help the buyer determine whether the appraisal belongs to the jewelry being sold.

 Already have an appraisal and ready to sell?